Hypnosis: Nature’s Swiss Army Knife

 No Silver Bullet

 Naturally, like any tool or technique—however versatile—there are limits to the efficacy of hypnotherapy.
-It is not a panacea—some people and conditions do not respond—and it is certainly not magic, although it sometime works so quickly it may feel that
+It is not a panacea—some people and conditions do not respond—and it is certainly not magic, although it sometime works so quickly it may feel that way.
+Success requires genuine desire, willingness to experience induced hypnosis, belief in a positive outcome, and commitment to the therapeutic process.

 Of course, to the millions who do benefit, these requirements seem a small price to pay for such a potentially wonderful result—living life the way they want to rather than the way they thought they were stuck with.
 It is a delicious way to feel, and something we all deserve to experience.